ankush/ankush.dev/content/posts/microbenchmarking-considered-useful.md

 Despite all the criticism, microbenchmarks are everywhere.
 Surely, it's not *just* for marketing purposes?

-I started the practice of ["Performance Engineering"](https://github.com/frappe/caffeine) at Frappe last month with the singular goal of *improving performance by 2x*.
-That is a vague statement and I am not even going to explain what it means yet.
+The goal of *improving performance of everything by 2x* is quite vague and it's not even worth trying to explain what it means just yet.
+However you interpret it, one thing is for sure: we want big performance improvements.
 The first problem I had to deal with was "where to even begin?"

 I know our codebase fairly well.
 I've worked on all 3 major projects at Frappe - Frappe Framework, ERPNext, Press, and many other smaller projects.
 So I have a pretty good idea of what is executing on the CPU *most of the time*.
 It won't be a surprise to read that a web framework made for business apps spends most of its time in: